-14.1 That the memorandum 'Guidance for Rangitīkei Youth Council' to the Rangitīkei Youth Council at the 22 March 2020 meeting be received.
+- 14.1 That the memorandum 'Guidance for Rangitikei Youth Council to the Rangitikei Youth Council at the 21st March 2021 meeting be received. - 14.2 That be appointed as the Chair for the Rangitikei Youth Council, 2021.

 Kelly Widdowson Youth Development Advisor